neuralmagic/deepsparse/integrations/haystack/README.md

 DeepSparse Nodes are a set of classes that leverage the embedding extraction pipeline to generate document embeddings using the DeepSparse engine.
 These embeddings can then be used for information retrieval and other haystack tasks.

 ### DeepSparseEmbeddingRetriever ###
 This class implements Haystack's `EmbeddingRetriever` class with DeepSparse inference using the `TransformersEmbeddingExtractionPipeline`.
 The embedding extraction pipeline takes the passed model path, truncates the ONNX to a transformer layer, then uses those model outputs as embeddings.
-The embedded representation of the document can be then compared to the embedded representation of the query.
-Query embeddings and document embeddings that have a high dot_product/cosine similiarity are deemed to be relevant by the `DocumentSearchPipeline`
+The embedded representation of the document can then be compared to the embedded representation of the query.
+Query embeddings and document embeddings that have a high dot product/cosine similiarity are deemed to be relevant by the `DocumentSearchPipeline`.
 ``` python3
 from haystack.document_stores import InMemoryDocumentStore
 from haystack.pipelines import DocumentSearchPipeline